sparkflows/sparkflows-docs/docs/operations/clean-up-db.rst

 * Login to **Fire Insights**.
 * From the Dashboard, navigate to **Administration -> Configurations**.
-* Set the following property:
+* Set the following property and click on **Save Configurations** button, as shown below.
   ::
     app.db.cleanup.enabled=true